-A more classic take on backyard BBQ sets from Char-Griller, the E1515 Patio Pro provides ultimate charcoal grilling experience at more affordable rates without compromising the longevity or quality of materials.
+A more classic take on backyard BBQ sets from Char-Griller, the E1515 Patio Pro provides the ultimate charcoal grilling experience at more affordable rates without compromising the longevity or quality of materials.

-Made to be both extremely portable and accommodating in terms of cooking capacity, this patio grill takes up a minimal amount of space in relation to its grate size which is ideal for small backyards, porches, balconies, and car trunks.
+Made to be both extremely portable and accommodating in terms of cooking capacity, this patio grill takes up a minimal amount of space in relation to its grate size which is ideal for small backyards, porches, balconies, and cars trunks.

 The cooktop amounts to 250 square inches of available grilling space elevated on 44-inch tall legs that feature two wheels for better mobility.
 The grates are made of cast iron and prove to be strong and incredibly heat-resistant, while the rest of the grill’s reinforced steel bottom ensures the heat is well-maintained and even throughout the cooking process.